AngelaSheahan/Wordle-Hangman/README.md

 # Data Model
 I decided to use a Dictionary class (in dictionary.py) and a Hangman class (in hangman.py) as my models.
 The game creates an instance of the Dictionary class whose purpose is to ultimately generate a random guess word from the players choosen category (sourced from the google sheet, Wordle-Hangman).<br/>
 - The Dictionary class stores the spreadsheet, the word_categories, the picked (category), and the random word.<br/>
-The Dictionary class also has methods such as the print method to print out the categories list, the __choose_category to enable the player to choose from the categories list, and the select_random_word method to randomly pick one word from the players choosen category as the game guess word.
+The Dictionary class also has methods such as the print method to print out the categories list, the __choose_category method to enable the player to choose from the categories list, and the select_random_word method to randomly pick one word from the players choosen category as the game guess word.
 - The Hangman class contains all the methods to actually play the game, such as the play_game(self, random_word, player_name) method.<br/>

 # Testing

-Manual:
-- PEP8
-- incorrect inputs
+I have manually tested my project by doing the following:
+- Passed the code through a PEP8 linter and confirmed there are no problems.
+- Passed in incorrect inputs for the category (choosen by the player at the start of the game).
+I entered a category number of 0 and a category number of 8.
+I also entered a category number in the form of a letter e.g. r.
+On both occasions the error message, "This is not a valid number appeared".
+- Passed in incorrect inputs for the player guess (the guess must be one letter).
+I entered a number instead of a letter.
+The error message " Enter a letter not a number appeared".
+I entered a string of letters for another test, the game only accepted the first letter of this string as the guess letter.
+- Passed in the same letter as previously guessed; the following error message appeared, "You have already guessed that".
-- local terminal & Heroku terminal
+- Tested in my local terminal & The Code Institutes Heroku terminal

 # Bugs
-## Solved
+## Solved Bugs
-- indexing in list of categories int(input) accepted letters - see base 10 error
+- When I picked the 6th category in my game, I got an error message, even though there are 6 categories in the categories list.
+This is because of the indexing in the list of categories i.e. [0 index, 1 index, 2 index, 3 index, 4 index, 5 index].
+I fixed this by adding [choice -1] where necessary.
+- Numerous indentation errors causing chunks of code from not running at all.
+- I inadvertantly omitted the *continue* in my While loop in the  __choose_category method, causing an infinite loop!

-# Remaining Bugs
+## Remaining Bugs
+- No bugs remaining

-# Validator Testing
+## Validator Testing
+I added the PEP8 Validator to my gitpod workspace.
+Hence my PEP8 errors were highlighted in red.
+These errors only related to 'lines too long' and 'too many blank lines'.
+I have rectified all these errors.

 # Deployment
-### The project was deploying using Code Institutes mock terminal for Heroku.
+The project was deploying using Code Institutes mock terminal for Heroku.
 - The steps for deployment: